-While researching for a better Spectrum emulator, I stumbled on a RasPi bare metal emulator, the “ZXBaremulator” it boots at without going into the Linux screens, and I have an old RasPi 1Model B to hack with; without thinking much, I ordered a recreated casing, keyboard membrane and faceplate from ZX Renew and waited patiently for it, I was disappointed when It came 2 weeks later in the mail, I did not order the rubber mat (I thought it was a mouse pad or something).
-So I place another order for the mat (paid another £15 for shipping)
+While researching for a better Spectrum emulator, I stumbled on a RasPi bare metal emulator, the “ZXBaremulator” it boots at without going into the Linux screens.
+I have an old RasPi 1 Model B to hack with, and without thinking much, I ordered a recreated casing, keyboard membrane and faceplate from ZX Renew and waited patiently for it.
+I was disappointed when It came two weeks later in the mail; I did not order the rubber mat (I thought it was a mouse pad or something).
+So I placed another order for the mat (paid another £15 for shipping)

-Everything works fine except for one crucial part that doesn’t work for me; I cannot load tape the slow and regular way; that takes away the 80’s experience.
+Everything works fine except for one crucial part that doesn’t work for me; I cannot load tape the slow and regular way; that takes away the ’80s experience.

 So I started looking for other solutions, and I decided to design and build a clone from scratch.

 As part of my research, I ordered the book that everyone recommends for building a spectrum clone, “The ZX Spectrum ULA” by Chris Smith; it is a very well-written and informative book.
 I spent many nights reading and pondering my approach to building a Spectrum clone.

 While researching, I found several open-source ZX Spectrum projects, like the Harlequin 48K / 128K, ZX Uno, and many more.
 And of course, I lust over the Spectrum Next, hoping to support the 3rd issue in the future if there is one.